Inmate rushed to hospital with severe burns

 BATON ROUGE, La.
 (KTAL/KMSS)– An investigation is underway after a Louisiana State Penitentiary inmate was found behind Main Prison Camp in critical condition from significant burns.

-Quick actions by Louisiana State Penitentiary doctors and medical personnel may have saved this man’s life.
+Quick actions by Louisiana State Penitentiary doctors and medical personnel may have saved his life.
 The inmate was transported to a Baton Rouge hospital for treatment.

 The Department of Public Saftey and Corrections says due to privacy concerns, they can not release the name of the inmate.

-All evidence indicates a suicide attempt.
-There is no indication of foul play.
-The investigation is still on-going.
+There is no indication of foul play, as all evidence points to a suicide attempt, but the investigation is still on-going.